applicaster/developer.applicaster.com/README.md

 6. Test your code locally by running the gitbook with `./debug_locally.sh` and checking the result in `http://localhost:4000/`.
 7. Push the code.
 8. Create the pull request.

+## If NPM Install fails
+There is a known issue with the gitbook stack that `npm install` might fail.
+In this please delete your modules directory (`rm -rf node_modules/`)